cdklabs/cdk-cicd-wrapper/docs/content/contributing/index.md

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.
-3. Run `npm run checks` to ensure everything builds and tests correctly.
+3. Run `task build` to ensure everything builds and tests correctly.
    > This will execute all necessary verification `verification`, `build`, `test`, `audit`.
 4. Commit to your fork on a new branch using [conventional commit messages](#commits).
 5. Send us a pull request, answering any default questions in the pull request template.